10 Icon Styles That Have Changed the Face of Design

 9. Hand-drawn icons

 Hand-drawn icons are rarely used since they feature a playful look that is not popular enough yet.
-This icon style allows creators to develop a unique identity by using hand-drawn lines that have friendlier and warmer layouts and look more humane instead of computerized.
+This style allows creators to develop a unique icons by using hand-drawn lines that have friendlier and warmer layouts and look more humane instead of computerized.

 This style is a bit hard to handle since not all designers are used to drawing and shading.
 But the good part is that this style is hard to interpret.
 Hence, most hand-drawn icon designs are unique, giving the creators a lot of credit for creativity and originality.